 Where does compost go?

-PJ’s Trash & Appliance Removal collects and empties this food waste daily into totes (essentially trash cans on wheels), where it is layered with sawdust until it is taken up to T.A.M.
+PJ’s Trash & Appliance Removal collects food waste and compostables from each of the dining halls on a daily basis and empties this food waste daily into totes (essentially trash cans on wheels) in our Facilities storage area, where it is layered with sawdust until it is taken up to T.A.M.
 Organics in Bennington.
 It is incorporated into large windrows with other compostable material where it breaks down and turns into compost that can be added as an enrichment to soil.

 What initiatives has the College pursued?